Pseudo-Rehearsal: Achieving Deep Reinforcement Learning without Catastrophic Forgetting: Further Implementation Details

 Online-EWC further extends EWC so that only the previous network's parameters and a single Fisher information matrix is stored.
 As per~\cite{schwarz2018progress}, this results in the $L_{EWC}$ constraint being replaced by: where the single Fisher information matrix $F^*$ is updated by: where $\gamma < 1$ is a discount parameter and $t$ represents the index of the current task.
 In online-EWC, Fisher information matrices are normalised using min-max normalisation so that the tasks' different reward scales do not affect the relative importance of parameters between tasks.

 For the $ewc$ condition, we applied a grid search over $\lambda = [50, 100, 150, 200,\\250, \textbf{300}, 350, 400]$ and for our $online\text{-}ewc$ condition we performed a grid search over $\lambda = [25, \textbf{75}, 125, 175]$ and $\gamma = [0.95, \textbf{0.99}]$.
 The best parameters found during the grid searches are in bold.
 In all conditions, the Fisher information matrix is calculated by sampling 100 batches from each task.
 The final network's test scores for each of the tasks were min-max normalised and the network with the best average score was selected.
-The minimum and maximum is found across all testing episodes played during the learning of the task in STM.
+The minimum and maximum is found across all testing episodes played during the learning of the task in the STM system.

-An additional experiment was run to confirm our EWC variants could successfully retain previous task knowledge under less challenging experimental conditions.
-In these conditions, the LTM system only had to retain the agent's policy (taught by minimising the cross-entropy) and new tasks were only learnt in the LTM system for 5m frames each.
-Fig.~\ref{policy-only-results} displays results for the EWC, online-EWC and RePR implementations tested under these conditions ($ewc\text{-}policy\text{-}short$, $online\text{-}ewc\text{-}policy\text{-}short$ and\\$RePR\text{-}policy\text{-}short$ respectively).
-All conditions could successfully learn new tasks while retaining knowledge of previous tasks.
+An additional experiment was run to confirm our EWC variants could successfully retain previous task knowledge under a different training scheme.
+In these conditions, the LTM system retained the agent's policy (taught by minimising the cross-entropy) and new tasks were learnt in the LTM system for 5m frames each.
+Fig.~\ref{policy-only-results} displays results for the EWC, online-EWC and RePR implementations tested under these conditions ($ewc\text{-}policy\text{-}short$, $online\text{-}ewc\text{-}policy\text{-}short$ and $RePR\text{-}policy\text{-}short$ respectively).
+All conditions performed similarly and could successfully learn new tasks while retaining knowledge of previous tasks.